carpentries-incubator/git-novice-branch-pr/_episodes/07-branches.md

 Now we can repeat the process with the `bashdev` branch.
-This time lets create and switch two the `bashdev` branch in one command.
+This time let's create and switch two the `bashdev` branch in one command.
 We can do so by adding the `-b` flag to checkout.